Information Aggregation with AI Agents: Preliminaries

 Traders receive their private information before trading, by learning the realisation of their signals.
 The four information and payoff structures we employ are described in detail in Section \ref{sec:information and payoffs}.
 In all structures, the conjunction of the knowledge of the three traders reveals the true value of $X$.
 This means that if traders communicated truthfully, the true value of Yes (0 or 1) would be revealed.
 If traders are myopic and this is common knowledge, then the true value of $X$ is revealed in 3 rounds, after everyone has traded once, as we show in Section \ref{sec:myopic prices}.
 However, agents can be strategic and although in some treatments they are allowed to exchange information publicly, this is cheap talk.
 We say that {\bf information gets aggregated} at state $\omega$ if the price of $X$ in the final round is equal (or very close) to the true value of Yes, which is $X(\omega)$.

 The main purpose of this paper is to test our theoretical predictions about the market characteristics that improve or hinder information aggregation.
-Our main measure of success for a market is therefore the logarithmic error between the true value of $X$ at state $\omega$, denoted $y = X(\omega)$, and the final price of $X$ in the market, denoted p: $-[y \ln (p)+(1-y) \ln(1-p)]$. \footnote{When calculating the logarithmic error in the data, $p$ is restricted to be in $[\epsilon, 1-\epsilon]$, $\epsilon = 10^{-15}$, so that we avoid having an infinite error.
-The maximum error with this restriction is around $34.5$.} We also examine the trade volume and profitability of traders in markets, however we do not have theoretical predictions for these measures.
+Our measure of success for a market is therefore the logarithmic error, $-[y \ln (p)+(1-y) \ln(1-p)]$, between the true value of $X$ at state $\omega$, denoted $y = X(\omega)$, and the final price of $X$ in the market, denoted $p$. \footnote{When calculating the logarithmic error in the data, $p$ is restricted to be in $[\epsilon, 1-\epsilon]$, $\epsilon = 10^{-15}$, so that we avoid having an infinite error.
+The maximum error with this restriction is around $34.5$.} We also examine the trade volume and profitability of traders in markets.